What is the Difference Between a VA Disability Appeal and an Initial Claim? Initial Claims and Appeals at the Local Regional Office

 An initial claim starts with the filing of a VA claim form called an Application for Disability Compensation and Related Disability Benefits, and numbered: 21-526EZ.
 This form can be obtained online at: https://www.vba.va.gov/pubs/forms/VBA-21-526EZ-ARE.pdf.

 The 21-526EZ form, once filled out, can be filed at one of the VA regional offices located nearest the veteran’s residence, online at www.ebenefits.va.gov, or through mail & fax to the Evidence Intake Center.
-(Make sure to send certified mail and keep your receipt and/or fax and keep the confirmation page for your records to show proof of submission).
+(Make sure to send certified mail, keep your receipt and/or fax, and keep the confirmation page for your records to show proof of submission).

 Department of Veterans Affairs